Entrance exam advice for pupils and parents - The King's School Chester

 2. For the Maths questions, use the rough paper provided for your workings out

-3. Read each question carefully – make sure you understand what the question in asking before you answer it
+3. Read each question carefully – make sure you understand what the question is asking before you answer it

 4. Remember what you’ve been taught and the advice your teachers have given you

-In our opinion, the best people to advise and reassure the children coming to sit the entrance exam in January are our current year 7 pupils so we have given them the final word!
+In our opinion, the best people to advise and reassure the children coming to sit the entrance exam in January are our current pupils who sat the entrance exam not that long ago, so the final word goes to them!

 “For me, the test being online was helpful as there were four different options for each question.
 This helped with my confidence a lot!”